 - a.
 Establish operational procedures for the review and authorization of all investment transactions. - b.
 Determine and evaluate risks of investment alternatives for the overall portfolio as are permitted under this Policy with due regard for prudent financial principles and practices; assess potential investments by criteria of legality, financial risk, interest rate risk, liquidity, and yield, as so sequenced in their order of importance. - c.
 Make investments and deposits of public funds with eligible institutions in accordance with section [6]; competitive quotations or negotiated prices shall be utilized in all instances, except in the purchase of government securities at their initial auction.
 Maintain the Board approved list of financial institutions and brokers/dealers. - d.
-Procure services from and invest or deposit funds in or with minority-owned financial institutions within the State of Illinois, to the extent permitted by the state statutes and consistent with other previous of this Policy and by the lawful and reasonable performance of their custodial duties. - e.
+Procure services from and invest or deposit funds in or with minority-owned financial institutions within the State of Illinois, to the extent permitted by the state statutes and consistent with other provisions of this Policy and by the lawful and reasonable performance of their duties. - e.
 Assure that all purchased securities will mature or be redeemable by such time as their proceeds are required for reasonably anticipated expenditure purposes. - f.
 Document the process of initiating, reviewing, and approving requests to buy and sell investments, retaining the documentation for audit purposes. - g.
 Maintain a record of investments, identifying each security, the fund for which held, the place where kept, the market value and custodian of related collateral, the date of disposition, and the amount realized. - h.
 Verify periodically both principal amounts and market values of all investments and collateral. - i.
 Invest all funds not owned by the Board but only held in custody for another party, only in those securities as are permitted for the investment of Board funds and according to the security arrangements which are required for Board investments; release custodial funds upon demand or when otherwise due, but no later than thirty-one days after their owner is entitled to receipt. - j.
 Submit quarterly reports to the Board on a timely manner including those reports required of the external money manager.
 The report shall include information regarding securities in the portfolio by class or type, book value, income earned and market value as of report date. - k.
 Monitor and evaluate the performance of the external money manager.

-1. Refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions.
+- 1. Refrain from personal business activity that could conflict with proper execution of the investment program, or which could impair their ability to make impartial investment decisions. - m.
+It is the practice of the District Finance Office to maintain a minimum cash balance of no less than 3 months of annual budget expenditures.